Better Than Chipotle Sofritas Bowl.

 When I first saw “sofritas” on the Chipotle menu, I assumed it was some processed meat alternative.
 I don’t really like the texture of meat alternatives and thus never bothered to try it.
 But, “Sofritas” is actually just shredded tofu, braised in a bunch of different flavors.
 Now, tofu is something I’m not only quite familiar with, but a protein I absolutely adore.
 So, for this recipe, we start out with a block of extra firm tofu that I’ve pressed.

-slicing up extra firm tofu into 1/2 inch thick slices
+slicing block of extra firm tofu

 What does it mean to “press” tofu?
 It means that you’ve added weight to it and squeezed out all the excess liquid.
 Tofu is made up of a lot of water, and the water makes it rather jiggly.
 If you want a firmer texture (i.e., “meatier”), reducing the liquid content will go a long way.
 Once you’ve pressed your tofu, slice it up into 1/2-inch thick slices.
 Then fry them up in a little oil to add more texture and flavor.